Dinarauz/E-commerce-Conversion-Funnel-Analysis---BigQuery-SQL-Project-/README.md

 2. Where exactly are we losing customers in the purchase journey?
 3. Does mobile vs desktop make a difference?
 4. How bad is the cart abondonment problem ?
+5. Which countries makes the most profit?
+6. What are top traffic sources?

 **What I'm solving:** Identifying the specific drop-off points in the conversion funnel and quantifying the revenue impact of fixing them.